NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 #### Adjust the Output Data Rate (ODR)

-Adjust the output data rate (ODR) so it's compatible with the rate at which you are sampling the data from the IMU.
-The ODR should be as closes as possible to how quickly you can sample (i.e., how frequently your `loop()` runs.)
+Adjust the output data rate (ODR) so it's higher than the rate at which you are sampling the data from the IMU.
+If the ODR is lower than your sampling rate, you'll read the same value repeatedly.

 The AHRS example prints the latency for each trip through the loop at the beginning of each line (usually ~4ms).
 Your sampling rate is 1/latency (e.g., 250Hz).
 You can set the ODR for both the gyro and the accelerometer using `lsm.setAccelDataRate()` and `lsm.setAccelDataRate()`.
 See Table 44 and Table 48 for selecting the ODR.